 Patients on methadone maintenance are already dependent on opioids and as methadone is an opioid this doesn’t change unless they taper their dose.
 Most patients lose the maladaptive behaviors that define opioid use disorder so by definition these patients are not addicted to methadone although they still have dependence or an opioid deficit.
 See the section in Key Concepts.

 Methadone Maintenance Therapy (MMT)

-The CPSO has set out very specific guidelines (rules that should be followed but can be adjusted for cause) and standards (rules that must be followed).
-Methadone prescribing physicians and clinics are monitored on a regular basis for compliance to these rules.
+The CPSO (College of Physicians and Surgeons of Ontario) has set out very specific guidelines (rules that should be followed but can be adjusted for cause) and standards (rules that must be followed).
 Patients initially must get their dose daily at a pharmacy.
 After a period of at least 8 weeks they may be considered for a take home dose if stable, able to safely store a dose of methadone and largely drug free.
 Every 4 weeks after that they may be eligible for another carry.
 Eventually they go to the pharmacy once per week to pick up their weeks worth of doses.
 Some exceptions can be made for family emergencies, work and vacations but you must have at least some carries to qualify.
-See your BMC Dr for details.
+See your BMC doctor for details.

-Many scientific studies have shown that Methadone Maintenance remains the most successful treatment currently available for opiate addiction.
+Many scientific studies have shown that opioid replacement remains the most successful treatment currently available for opiate addiction.